lobaro/util-lorawan-packets/README.md

 ## Future development

 + Additions / Fixes will be constantly merged into this repository.
 + Soon the support of the LoRaWAN 1.1 specification should be integrated.
++ Add GoLang cgo wrapper

 ## Demo/Example